 Crusted scabies is a severe type of scabies.
-People with crusted scabies have large amounts of scabies mites and eggs within thick crusts of skin.
+People with crusted scabies have scabies mites and eggs within thick crusts of skin.
+It is most likely to affect the hands, feet, elbows, and knees.

 People may also refer to crusted scabies as Norwegian scabies.